carloswm85/carloswm85/README.md

 # Introduction
 I'm Carlos, a Front End Web Developer from Argentina.
-I'm currently studying at college (2nd year), and giving my very first into the web development world.
+I'm currently at college (2nd year), and giving my very first steps into the web development world.

+> Personal Programming Moto: **Keep It Simple, Smart, and Looking Good.**

 # About Me
 - 🔭 I’m currently working on personal projects.